◊ Abdominal Wall Affwctions & Hernia ◊

 Treatment is directed towards prevention of wound sepsis, peritonitis and prolapse of the intestine

 1-Peritonitis may be prevented by following general aseptic treatment of the wound, and massive systemic antibiotics.
-Careful cleansing and disinfection of the wound according to its state (recent or old) and its neighborhood are necessary, bleeding must be checked by ligaturing injured vessels, and blood prevented accumulating in the wound.
+Careful cleansing and disinfection of the wound according to its state (recent or old) and its neighborhood are necessary, bleeding must be checked by ligaturing injured vessels, and prevent blood accumulation in the wound.
 Foreign bodies, and loose shreds of tissue, likely to become necrotic, should be removed.
 The wound is sutured with suitable suture material and pattern

-2-Prolapse of internal organs can be achieved by bandages passed around the body of the animal, with keeping him in quiet well-padded place or kept on slings.
+2-Prolapse of internal organs can be prevented by bandages passed around the body of the animal, with keeping him in quiet well-padded place or kept on slings.
 For several days the food chosen should be digestible, nutritious, and small in amount, and water given only in small quantities

 3-PENETRATING WOUNDS WITH PROLAPSE